-We conduct private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act").
-At the closing of each Private Offering, each investor makes a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with the Company.
+From March 3, 2016 (the "Initial Closing") through March 2, 2018, we conducted private offerings (each, a "Private Offering") of our common stock to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
+At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with the Company.
 Investors are required to fund drawdowns to purchase shares of our common stock up to the amount of their respective Capital Commitment on an as-needed basis each time we deliver a drawdown notice to our investors.
 The initial closing of the Private Offering occurred on March 3, 2016 (the "Initial Closing").
-As of March 2, 2018, we had \$5.5 billion in total Capital Commitments from investors, of which \$1.4 billion has been drawn down.
-Prior to the listing of our common stock on a national exchange (an "Exchange Listing"), the Adviser may, in its sole discretion, permit one or more additional closings ("Subsequent Closings") as additional Capital Commitments are obtained (the conclusion of all Subsequent Closings, if any, the "Final Closing").
+As of June 1, 2018, we had \$5.5 billion in total Capital Commitments from investors, of which \$1.8 billion has been drawn down.
+Prior to the listing of our common stock on a national exchange (an "Exchange Listing"), the Adviser may, in its sole discretion, permit one or more additional closings ("Subsequent Closings and the Final Closing").

-If we have not consummated an Exchange Listing by the five-year anniversary of the Initial Closing, subject to extension for two additional one-year periods, in the sole discretion of our board of directors (the "Board"), the Board (subject to any necessary shareholder approvals and applicable requirements of the Investment Company Act of 1940 (the "1940 Act")) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.
+If we have not consummated an Exchange Listing by March 3, 2021, the five-year anniversary of the Initial Closing, subject to extension for two additional one-year periods, in the sole discretion of our board of directors (the "Board"), the Board (subject to any necessary shareholder approvals and applicable requirements of the Investment Company Act of 1940 (the "1940 Act")) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.